 Talking of walking along the South West Coast Path, the area around Cauldron Barn Farm Park is FULL of coastal trails and hiking routes.
 From the Smugglers Way three-mile circular trail to the Purbeck Way walk, there’s plenty of options for anyone looking to stretch their legs or set a challenge.

-Sun, sea and sand are in abundance in this seaside town.
+When living in Dorset, sun, sea and sand are in abundance in this seaside town.
 There are so many things to discover and activities to suit every preference and ability.
 Whether it’s lounging on the Blue Flag winning Weymouth Beach, traipsing along the Esplanade, drinking by the harbour or having a day out with all the family, this seaside escape has something for locals and visitors alike.

 Best of all, it’s only an hour away from Cauldron Barn and has some gorgeous views to appreciate along the route.